AutoScout24/s3-website-tasks/README.md

 Creates a csv string out of a list of `DeadLinksByFile` objects.
 The output from `checkForInternalDeadLinks()` can be piped into.

-#### `createCustomRedirectDefinitions({thirdLevelDomain, secondLevelDomain, redirectsFolder})`
+#### `createCustomRedirectDefinitions({thirdLevelDomain, secondLevelDomain, redirectsDirectory})`

-* **redirectsFolder** - The folder containing redirect csv files for every FQDN
+* **redirectsDirectory** - The directory containing redirect csv files for every FQDN
 * **thirdLevelDomain** - Third level domain of the FQDN (default: www)
 * **secondLevelDomain** - Second level domain of the FQDN (e.g. autoscout24)
 * **urlPathPrefixes** - Optional array of url path prefixes (both content and assets)

 Creates custom redirect definitions to upload 0 byte S3 objects for 301 redirects using `x-amz-website-redirect-location` metadata.
-The `redirectsFolder` is scanned for csv files which must have the TLD as filename (example: `de.csv`).
+The `redirectsDirectory` is scanned for csv files which must have the TLD as filename (example: `de.csv`).
 The first column is the url FROM which is redirected and the second column the url TO which is redirected.
 The `thirdLevelDomain` abd `secondLevelDomain` parameters are required in order to construct the correct redirect URL.
 The optional `urlPathPrefixes` are used to remove URL path prefixes from the resulting S3 object keys.

 **Note:** This function assumes HTTPS as protocol.